Vantiv/applepay-demo-app-swift/README.md

 * Must run app on iOS device w/ ApplePay support

 * Device must be on same network as dev machine

-* Change line in ItemViewController.swift:130 with IP address of development machine